 How to solve for limits

-Evaluating limits is ultimately straightforward and tends to rely on numerous algebraic techniques you utilized in previous math courses.
+Evaluating limits is typically relies on algebraic techniques you've used in previous math courses.
 I will refresh you on these topics here while applying them to limits.

 Direct evaluation / substitution